Birgenair Flight 301: Accident

-This action immediately triggered the 757's stick-shaker stall alert, warning the confused pilots that the aircraft was flying dangerously slow.
+This action immediately triggered the 757's stick shaker stall alert, warning the confused pilots that the aircraft was flying dangerously slow.
 Also, the autopilot disengaged.
-As the plane was closing to stall, its path became unstable and it started descending.
-Meanwhile, the controller, still unaware of any problems, called the flight, but, as the crew struggled with problems, the first officer said "Standby".
-First officer and relief pilot, aware of the scale of the problem, were suggesting various methods to recover from the stall, but the confused captain ignored all of them.
+As the plane was close to a stall, its path became unstable and it started descending.
+Meanwhile, the controller, still unaware of any problems, called the flight, but, as the crew struggled with problems, the first officer said, "Stand by".
+The first officer and relief pilot, aware of the scale of the problem, were suggesting various methods to recover from the stall, but the confused captain ignored all of them.
 About 20 seconds before crash, the captain finally attempted to recover from the stall by increasing the plane's thrust to full, but as the aircraft was still in a nose up attitude, the engines were prevented from receiving adequate airflow required to match the increase in thrust.
 The left engine flamed out, causing the right engine, which was still at full power, to throw the aircraft into a spin.
 Moments later, the plane inverted.
 At 23:47 AST, the Ground Proximity Warning System (GPWS) sounded an audible warning, and eight seconds later the plane crashed into the Atlantic Ocean.
 All 176 passengers and 13 crew members died on impact.